Featured Posts

 Adding Services to Chksrvd for Monitoring

-Chkservd is the service in cPanel that checks to make sure that services are running, then restarts them if necessary.
-It’s also responsible for the ‘Service Manager’ section in cPanel, which is also an interface where added services can be easily checked on and off.
+Chkservd is a driver of Tailwatchd, which is the service in cPanel that checks to make sure that services are running and restarts them if necessary.
+It’s also responsible for the ‘Service Manager’ section in cPanel, which is an interface where added services can be easily checked on and off.

 Service files are in /etc/chkserv.d/